-I love end of year lists, whether it’s Mark Kermode’s Top 10 movies of the decade (or the much funnier Worst 10 of the decade); John Linneman’s nuanced games of the year for Digital Foundry; whatever The Guardian have posted this year that makes me feel out of touch.
-Or maybe it’s the children who are wrong?
+I love end of year lists, whether it’s Mark Kermode’s Top 10 movies of the decade (or the much funnier Worst 10 of the decade), John Linneman’s nuanced games of the year for Digital Foundry, or whatever The Guardian have posted this year that makes me feel out of touch.

 Lists get a bad rap as low-effort, Buzzfeed-esque thought aggregators, but I love the mental flux when the ranking starts.
 What moved me?
 What kind of art do I value, and why?
 And of course, the most important question: what’s the riff of the year?

 Disclaimer: this list is right today and wrong tomorrow.
 Also, if you don’t understand the difference between facts and opinions, you have come to the wrong place.
 New for 2018: listen along to my favourite tracks of the year with this Apple Music playlist! (whitelist us with your ad-blocker if you can’t see it; we don’t show ads).

 10. Luca Brasi – Stay

 There are two kinds of punk rock bands: those who grow out of it, and those who never grow up.
 I saw The Offspring at Good Things Festival a couple of weeks ago, and they fell into the latter category.